rasviitanen/svgmacro/README.md

 # svgmacro
 A Rust library for writing SVGs, using zero dependencies and does not require a nightly build.

-Handles variables and function calls by wrapping them in a {} closure.
-Writes to a file-like object ("&mut out" in the snippet).
 Can write any valid XML-element.
+The result may be written to any file-like object.

+Handle variables and function calls by wrapping them in a {} closure.

 Snippet
 ```